-BOTOX, Dysport, and Xeomin are prescription medicines injected into facial muscles to reduce the effect of facial movements on the skin.
+BOTOX, Dysport, and Xeomin are prescription botulinum toxin treatments that are injected into facial muscles to reduce the effect of facial movements on the skin.

-Schedule a Consultation Appointment with a Facial Plastic Surgery Specialist
+Schedule an Injectable Consultation with a Facial Plastic Specialist

 BOTOX is a prescription medicine made from botulinum toxin injected into facial muscles to cosmetically remove wrinkles – specifically frown lines and crow's feet – by temporarily paralyzing a person’s facial muscles.
 It blocks the nerve impulses that control facial muscles.
 This reduces the effects that frowning, squinting, etc., have on the surface of your skin, improving the look of moderate to severe frown lines between the eyebrows as well as crow’s feet lines in adults, giving the face a more youthful look.

 BOTOX is designed specifically for frown lines and crow’s feet.
 Dermal fillers are needed for addressing facial volume.

 While it is mostly known for wrinkle removal, it is also used to treat blepharospasm, strabismus, severe neck and shoulder muscle spasms, and similar conditions.

 Dysport is a prescription injection made from botulinum toxin designed to help smooth the appearance of moderate to severe frown lines between the eyebrows by reducing specific muscle activity.
 Dysport is injected into one of five points above the eyebrows, temporarily preventing muscle contractions that cause frown lines.
 It won’t freeze your face or change the look or movement of the rest of your face.